xcat2/xcat-core/docs/source/guides/admin-guides/basic_concepts/network_planning/network_cfg/xcat_network.rst

 Service network
 ---------------
 used by the management node to control the nodes out of band via the BMC.
-If the BMCs are configured in shared mode, then this network can be combined with the management network.
+If the BMCs are configured in shared mode [1]_, then this network can be combined with the management network.

 Application network
 -------------------